preactjs/preact-www/content/en/guide/v10/getting-started.md

 Writing raw `h` or `createElement` calls can be tedious.
 JSX has the advantage of looking similar to HTML, which makes it easier to understand for many developers in our experience.
 JSX requires a build step though, so we highly recommend an alternative called [HTM][htm].

 [HTM][htm] is a JSX-like syntax that works in standard JavaScript.
 Instead of requiring a build step, it uses JavaScript's own [Tagged Templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) syntax, which was added in 2015 and is supported in [all modern browsers](https://caniuse.com/#feat=template-literals).
-This is an increasingly popular way to write Preact apps, since there are fewer moving parts to understand than a traditional front-end build tooling setup.
+This is an increasingly popular way to write Preact apps; owing to fewer moving parts, it is easier to understand than a traditional front-end build tooling setup.

 ```html
 <script type="module">